Project-Prism/Prism-OS/DocFX/index.md

-# This is the **HOMEPAGE**.
+# This is the Prism OS documentation landing page.
+Refer to the [API](https://project-prism.github.io/Prism-OS/Documentation/API/index.html) section for API documentation.
-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
+Refer to the [Articles](https://project-prism.github.io/Prism-OS/Documentation/Articles/index.html) section for more in-depth details.
-## Quick Start Notes:
-1. Add images to the *images* folder if the file is referencing an image.